The Betrothed: Chapters 25–27: Fall of Don Rodrigo

 The astonishing course of events leads to an atmosphere in which Don Rodrigo can be defied openly and his fortunes take a turn for the worse.
 Don Abbondio is reprimanded by the archbishop.

 Lucia, miserable about her vow to renounce Renzo, still frets about him.
 He is now the subject of diplomatic conflict between Milan and Bergamo.
 Her life is not improved when a wealthy busybody, Donna Prassede, insists on taking her into her household and admonishing her for getting mixed up with a good-for-nothing like Renzo.
-Donna Prassede tries to warp Lucy's mindset of Renzo by making he seem evil.
+Donna Prassede tries to warp Lucia's mindset of Renzo by making him seem evil.

 Renzo and Agnes institute a correspondence using trustworthy literate people to write and read from them.
-A few letters in, Agnes does what she had promised Lucy and gives Renzo 50 crowns and tells him about Lucy vow to not marry him.
+A few letters in, Agnes does what she had promised Lucia and gives Renzo 50 crowns and tells him about Lucia's vow to not marry him.
 Renzo is enraged and refuses to accept both.
-He wants to return the crowns and ask Lucy why she made that vow.
+He wants to return the crowns and ask Lucia why she made that vow.